 Yet not mentioned, the most important tip is not to rush with writing your homepage.
 Most site visitors will scroll down your homepage and glance through it quickly.
 It can take a lot of time and effort to come up with a single sentence or paragraph that captures the bottom line of your company best.
 Make grabbing the most of their attention your top priority as you develop the content of your homepage.

-Along with these tips, combining with optimizing others of your homepage’s elements like speed, design, and images will make your homepage convert much better.
-If you don’t know which way to do it, you can refer to this article.
+Along with these tips, combining with optimizing others of your homepage’s elements like speed, design, advanced search tool and images will make your homepage convert much better.